 Louis Knight-Webb spent years building devtools for large enterprises.
 Then he walked away to build Vibe Kanban, an open source tool that gives developers a Kanban style interface for managing multiple AI coding agents working on tasks simultaneously.

 It hit 20,000 GitHub stars in a few months.
 Enterprise companies started showing up with six figure deals.
 He said no. In a Scaling DevTools podcast interview, he explained that he deliberately chose to keep it independent and open source rather than take the money.
-In a world where every successful AI project seems to get absorbed by a bigger company within weeks, that is a genuinely interesting choice.
+In a world where every successful AI project seems to get absorbed by a bigger company within weeks, that is a pretty fascinating choice.

 Michael Magan Went From Hackathon to Fortune 1000